nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

     .. figure:: ../images/tutorial_tomo_pre_process_virions.webp
       :alt: Virion segmentation

   * Select a virion from the table to show its 3D segmentation (8 different thresholds are shown as yellow contours in columns 1-8).
 The column number highlighted in blue represents the selected threshold value (default is 1, click on a different column to select a better threshold).
-If none of the columns look reasonable (or if you want to ignore the current virion virion), select the last column ("-")
+The best threshold is the one that more closely follows the outermost membrane layer.
+If none of the columns look reasonable (or if you want to ignore the current virion), select the last column ("-")

   * Repeat this process for all virions in the table and all tilt-series in the dataset